mmalick/DetectionChat/README.md

 # AI Chat & Object Detection App

 ## Overview
-This Android application integrates two powerful AI functionalities:
+This Android application integrates two AI functionalities:
 - **Real-time AI Chat:** Engage in interactive conversations with an AI model via the Ollama API.
 Enjoy streaming responses, customizable settings, and a dynamic chat interface.
 - **On-device Object Detection:** Leverage TensorFlow Lite to detect objects in images and overlay bounding boxes with labels and confidence scores.